Introduction

 In the previous code, the number of RPC calls was more than 7, but after using

-, the number of RPC calls is reduced to 3.
+batch and collect, the number of RPC calls is reduced to 3.
 Although this is

 a small plugin, the performance improvement may not be noticeable.
 However, in a